plone/training/manual/_sources/api.txt

     A option when running buildout that logs all the pulled packages and versions.

 Sentry
     `Sentry <https://github.com/getsentry/sentry>`_ is a error logging application you can host yourself.
 It aggregarates tracebacks from many sources and (here comes the killer-feature) even the values of variables in the stacktrace.
-We use in on all our production-sites.
+We use it in all our production-sites.

 zopepy
     Buildout can create a python-shell for you that has all the packages from your plone-site in it's python-path.
 Add the part like this::